To access the full prerequisites: click here To access the Frequently Asked Questions: click here To access the Code of Conduct: click here

-* The EDRA Board reserves the right to close the applications if the maximum capacity is reached before the closing date.
+* The Diploma Board reserves the right to close the applications if the maximum capacity is reached before the closing date.

-EDRA Part I is a “bring your own computer” event, which means you bring your own computer to do the exam.
+The Part I exam is a “bring your own computer” event, which means you bring your own computer to do the exam.
 Check your computer here.
 Questions about computer compatibility should be sent to support@ortrac.com

 Application of regional anaesthesia for surgically oriented procedures